 3. Increases Estrogen Levels

-Alcohol increases the risk of breast cancer in women mainly due to
+Alcohol increases the risk of breast cancer in women mainly due to this effect.
+Drinking often increases estrogen in the body to unnatural levels, which lead to breast cancer.4

 4. Makes You Gain Weight